chiarabarbieri/Bio373_Blockcourse/README.md

 ## A dataset of Human Diversity

 In this exercise we are going to work with a SNP dataset of different human populations.
 The purpose of these analysis is to understand human variation in terms of population history.
-We are choosing a SNP chip array designed by for maximizing information on human diversity and demographic events, named Human Origins (Affymetrix).
+We are chosing a SNP chip array designed by for maximizing information on human diversity and demographic events, named Human Origins (Affymetrix).

 We will be working with PLINK, a software for data manipulation and basic statistics, and ADMIXTURE for reconstructing different ancestry across individuals.